-The predictability of El Niño Southern Oscillation (ENSO) SSTs has received considerable research over the last two decades.
+The predictability of El Niño Southern Oscillation (ENSO) sea surface temperatures (SSTs) has received considerable research over the last two decades.
 During the 1997-98 strong El Niño and subsequent 1998 moderate La Niña 15 dynamical and statistical ENSO seasonal forecast models were in real-time operation (see Barnston et al 1999; Landsea and Knaff 2000 for details and inter-comparisons of model performance).
-Most ENSO prediction models produce useful forecasts at leads out to 6 months when skill is assessed over all seasons (Kirtman et al 2002).
-However, the predictability of ENSO has a strong seasonal cycle: it is relatively easy to predict boreal winter ENSO conditions from boreal summer but it is difficult to predict boreal summer ENSO conditions from boreal winter and spring.
+Most ENSO prediction models produce useful forecasts (i.e. a correlation skill of at least 0.5) at leads out to 6 months when skill is assessed over all seasons (Kirtman et al 2002).
+However, the predictability of ENSO has a strong seasonal cycle: it is relatively easy to predict boreal winter and spring ENSO conditions from boreal summer but it is difficult to predict boreal summer ENSO conditions from boreal winter and spring.
 The decrease in forecast skill through the months of March-May is known as the 'spring predictability barrier'.
 This phenomenon was reported first by Walker and Bliss (1932) who observed that the Southern Oscillation had least persistence across the March-May season.
 Subsequent studies have documented the ENSO spring predictability barrier in detail (see Torrence and Webster (1998) for a recent review).

 Improved seasonal predictions of boreal summer ENSO conditions would bring sound socio-economic benefits.
-August-September ENSO has a strong influence on Atlantic, US and Caribbean hurricane activity (eg Gray 1984; Bove et al 1998; Saunders et al 2000) which peaks between August and October, Northwest Pacific typhoon activity (Chan 1985; Saunders et al 2000) which peaks between July and October and patterns of boreal summer tropical precipitation (eg Ropelewski and Halpert 1987; Dai and Wigley 2000).
-The ability to skilfully predict seasonal hurricane/typhoon activity and seasonal rainfall at longer range would benefit society, business and government by reducing the risk and uncertainty associated with the year-to-year variability in the incidence of such climatic events and conditions.
+August-September ENSO has a strong influence on Atlantic, US and Caribbean hurricane activity (eg Gray 1984; Bove et al 1998; Saunders et al 2000) which peaks between August and October, Northwest Pacific typhoon activity (Chan 1985; Saunders et al 2000) which peaks between July and October, and patterns of boreal summer tropical precipitation (eg Ropelewski and Halpert 1987; Dai and Wigley 2000).
+The ability to skillfully predict seasonal hurricane/typhoon activity and seasonal rainfall at longer range would benefit society, business and government by reducing the risk and uncertainty associated with the yearto-year variability in the incidence of such climatic events and conditions.

 The statistical ENSO-CLIPER (CLImatology and PERsistence) prediction model is arguably one of the more successful ENSO seasonal forecast models to date (Kerr 2000).
-ENSO-CLIPER was developed by Knaff and Landsea (1997) as a "no skill" forecast baseline for comparison with more sophisticated dynamical ENSO prediction models.
+ENSO-CLIPER was developed by Knaff and Landsea (1997) as a "no skill" control forecast for comparison with more sophisticated dynamical ENSO prediction models.
 However, ENSO-CLIPER is relatively sophisticated for an empirical model (Barnston, personal communication, 2000).
-It is a statistical model based entirely on the optimal combination of persistence, month-to-month trend of initial conditions and climatology.
+It is a statistical model based entirely on the linear optimal combination of persistence, month-to-month trend of initial conditions and climatology.
 The formulation of the ENSO-CLIPER model provides scope for modifying its structure.
-This paper aims to assess the sensitivity of the model's skill to changes in the model specification.
-Previous studies (Unger et al 1996; Kirtman et al 2002; Mason and Mimmack 2002) indicate that ENSO predictive skill may be improved by combining forecasts made with different predictive models.
-Here we investigate if the skill of the standard ENSO-CLIPER model can be improved by combining - or 'consolidating' - hindcasts made with different structural CLIPER variants.
+The sensitivity of this model's summer ENSO skill to changes in the model specification is assessed.
+The study then examines whether the skill of the standard ENSO-CLIPER model may be improved by combining - or 'consolidating' - hindcasts made with different structural CLIPER variants.
+This procedure called ensemble or consensus forecasting - has long been used in numerical weather prediction to improve forecast skill (Thompson 1976) but has been applied only recently to seasonal climate forecasting (Goddard et al 2001).
+For a consensus forecast to achieve skill which is measurably higher than from its individual ensemble members, these members need to show statistical independence (e.g. Goerss 2000).
+Reports indicate that ENSO predictive skill may be improved by combining forecasts made with different predictive models (Unger et al 1996; Kirtman et al 2002; Mason and Mimmack 2002).